anilabhadatta/educative.io_scraper/README.md

       pip3 install -r requirements.txt

+### Step 4: Download and paste the respective Chrome-bin for your OS from the releases section.

-### Step 4: Open up two terminals and run the following commands.
+### Step 5: Open up two terminals and run the following commands.
       python3 chromedriver.py
       python3 educative_scraper.py